Pre-Registration Shortened Midwifery Programme PgDip

 What is special about this course?

-We are delighted to be working in partnership with NHS Highland and NHS Western Isles to bring midwifery education to the Highlands and Islands, funded by the Scottish Government.
+We are delighted to be working in partnership with NHS Highland, NHS Western Isles, NHS Orkney and NHS Shetland to bring midwifery education to the Highlands and Islands.

-The programe comprises 60% practice and 40% theory.
-Your clinical practice placements are provided by NHS Highland and NHS Western Isles in urban, remote and rural island practice areas.
+The Programme comprises 60% practice and 40% theory.
+Your clinical practice placements are provided by NHS Highland, NHS Western Isles, NHS Orkney, NHS Shetland and NHS Grampian in urban, remote and rural island practice areas.
 The theory components are arranged in blocks of attendance.

 - Designed in partnership with expert clinical partners